 Supplemental Modules and Tools for Troubleshooting The SPACE Program

 Increasing collaboration between parents This module includes tools for overcoming difficulties in creating a collaborative process that engages both parents, addressing differing points of view and maintaining a unified stance with regard to the child.
 One common challenge occurs when one parent focuses on accepting the child’s difficulties and providing warm empathy while the other feels strongly that accommodating the symptoms encourages the child’s avoidance.
 The therapist integrates both parents’ points of view and emphasizes that supporting the child requires both empathic acceptance and acceptance, and a confidence in the child’s abilities.
-Exercises including role-play and creating dedicated times for communication are introduced.
+Exercises including role-play and scheduling times for discussionand coordination between the parents are introduced.
 Below is an example of the way role playing is used to increase collaboration:

 “For one night I would like to ask you to ‘change places’, to switch roles.
 You, mom, have been working so hard to make sure that Kyle feels comforted at night and that he can rely on you.
 You will be responsible—for just this one night—for helping Kyle to see that he can handle being anxious even if he doesn’t sleep next to you.
 Remember this is only for just the one night.
 You, dad, have been trying hard to make sure Kyle overcomes his fear and does not rely too much on your presence or reassurance.
 Just for tonight, you will have another job—you will simply try to help him to feel loved, accepted, and comforted.
 For this one night you will not try to make him better, only make him feel better.